TheNetworkGuy/netbox-zabbix-sync/README.md

 ```

 To configure the interface parameters you'll need to use custom context.
 Custom
-context was used to make this script as customizable as posible for each
+context was used to make this script as customizable as possible for each
 environment.
 For example, you could:

 - Set the custom context directly on a device
-- Set the custom context on a label, which you would add to a device (for
+- Set the custom context on a tag, which you would add to a device (for
   instance, SNMPv3)
 - Set the custom context on a device role
 - Set the custom context on a site or region